debruijn/debruijn.github.io/content/blog/rust_python_00.md

 +++
-title = "Rust in Python: why?
-And how?" date = 2024-10-18
+title = "Rust in Python part 0: why and how?" date = 2024-10-18

 [taxonomies]